davidbliu/Mesos-Docker/README.md

   * ex: docker run -p 4001:4001 54.189.193.228:5000/etcd
 * run subscriber
   * expects environment variables for CONTAINER_HOST_ADDRESS and CONTAINER_HOST_PORT.
 These are the public ips of the host and the port that is mapped to container port 5000
+  * also expects ETCD_HOST and MARATHON_HOST
   * ex: docker run -t -p 5000:5000 -e CONTAINER_HOST_ADDRESS=54.184.184.23 -e CONTAINER_HOST_PORT=5000 54.189.193.228:5000/subscriber

 ### Launching images
 Interface to mesos cluster is Theseus, a framework build on top of marathon
 * see theseus readme for more information
-* organizes deployments by service and labels
+* namespacing: organizes deployments by service and labels
 * manages apps and tasks in marathon and their configuration

 ### Guestutils